visfest/topics2015/d3-and-react.md

 Transitions with React don't seem solidly fleshed out

 A lot of people think of D3 to calculate, and react to layout.

+Both D3 and React could handle layout.

+React has it's own virtual DOM that mirrors the actual DOM.
+React will diff the two and efficiently change the real one.

+How do you do transitions on entering/exiting a node?